ashley-hart/dpll-miniproject/code/README.md

   ### solver.py
-   *[Note] At this time solver.py is not intended to be called directly.
-I have included it in this directory so you can get an idea of where I am headed.
-This message will disappear when more progress is made.*

    When given a flag, solver.py will only pass the data recived from parser.py to the code that handles that specific solution.
 If a flag is not specifed, the solver will run the data against all four solution methods.
 The results will then be sent back to solver.py for analysis.

   --------------------------------------------------------------------------------------------------------------------------